emdee-is/toxygen/docs/plugin_api.md

 # Plugins API

-In Toxygen plugin is single python (supported Python 3.4 - 3.6) module (.py file) and directory with data associated with it.
+In Toxygen plugin is single python module (.py file) and directory with data associated with it.
 Every module must contain one class derived from PluginSuperClass defined in [plugin_super_class.py](/src/plugins/plugin_super_class.py).
 Instance of this class will be created by PluginLoader class (defined in [plugin_support.py](/src/plugin_support.py) ).
 This class can enable/disable plugins and send data to it.

 Every plugin has its own full name and unique short name (1-5 symbols).
 Main app can get it using special methods.